estcolros/202210-W6-EstefaniaColombo/readme.md

 2. 100% tested program.
 3. Add HTML/CSS.
 4. Modify JS so that:
-   a.
-Cells continue to move forward when they reach the wall and disappear.
+    - Cells continue to move forward when they reach the wall and disappear.
-   b.
-Cells exit on one side of the grid and appear on the other.
+    - Cells exit on one side of the grid and appear on the other.